 - Based on your “what if” scenario, how would the history of Black music in America have turned out differently?

-- Would there be different songs, different texts, different genres, different artists, different sounds, different samples?
+- Would there be different songs, different texts, different genres, different instruments, different dances, different fashions, different artists, different sounds, different samples?

-- Would Black music be concerned with different narrative themes?
+- Would Black music be concerned with different narrative, social, psychological, and lyrical themes?

 - What would it sound like?

 - What social movements would it reflect and/or inspire?

 - How would it be received by the Black public?